Rajpratik71/Random-Notes-wiki/Home.md

 Welcome to the Notes wiki!

-This wiki contains miscellaneous notes for various IT systems and concepts.
+This wiki contains miscellaneous notes and tidbits of information on IT systems and security.